-Japan is probably an interesting market for Norwegian designers.
-The Japanese consumer is detail-oriented and quality conscious.
+Japan can be an interesting market for Norwegian designers.
+Japanese consumer is detail-oriented and quality conscious.
 Good Norwegian design with an interesting story might find some open doors into the Japanese market.

 There are many examples of forerunners from Norway in Japan.
-Ekornes, Stokke and Helly Hansen are some of the companies that have been in Japan the longest, and whom still see success in the Japanese market.
-There are several common factors of success between these companies, such as long history, good quality and sleek design, as well as focuses on sustainability and eco-friendly products.
-These are the qualities that resonate with the Japanese market.
+Ekornes, Stokke and Helly Hansen are some of the companies that have been in Japan the longest and still enjoy success in the Japanese market.
+These companies share several common factors of success, such as long history, good quality and sleek design, as well as focus on sustainability and eco-friendly products.
+These are the qualities that resonate with the Japanese customers.

-To name an example, Norwegian Icons works with promoting Norwegian design on a daily basis.
-They are an initiative dedicated to telling the world about the best of Norwegian interior design from 1940 to 1975.
+To give an example, Norwegian Icons works with promoting Norwegian design on daily basis.
+Norwegian Icons is an initiative dedicated to telling the world about the best of Norwegian interior design from 1940 to 1975.
 It all started as a series of exhibitions in Oslo, New York and Tokyo.
-Today, Norwegian Icons have a show-room in Tokyo.
+Today, Norwegian Icons has a show-room in Tokyo.

-At first they sold vintage designs in new production, but after a while they also opened up to selling new designs, choosing designers where they see potential.
+At first, they sold reproductions of vintage design items, but after a while they also opened up to selling new designs, choosing designers who they believe have potential.

-We talked to Wakiko Fukuda, working for Norwegian Icons in Tokyo, and she told us that Japanese and Norwegians have quite similar esthetic sense – both segments like items with good design and good functionality.
-Scandinavian design is big in Japan, and they are always looking for new designs.
+We have talked to Wakiko Fukuda, working for Norwegian Icons in Tokyo, and she told us that the Japanese and Norwegians have quite similar aesthetic sense – both like items with good design and good functionality.
+Scandinavian design is big in Japan, and the Japanese are always looking for new designs.

 Attractive, but high competition

-“You will find companies both that succeed and not succeeded .
-The difference is that Japan is an extremely demanding market, where the customer is seen as a “god”.
-You have to meet the costumers expectations: meaning that quality should not be compromised and taking attention to details.
-They are only the starting point.
+There is no one good formula for success.
+There are companies that succeed and companies that do not.
+Japan is an extremely demanding market, where the customer is seen as a “god”.
+Customer expectations must be met, meaning that quality should not be compromised and paying attention to detail.
 Finding a good distributor is also a must.
-All these require time and resources, but I would say that this is the minimum requirement”.
+All this requires time and resources, but this is the minimum requirement.

 Promote in StyleNORWAY